St Albert the Great's commentary on the Gospel according to Luke.

 This sacrament is profitable because it grants remission of sins; it is most useful because it bestows the fullness of grace on us in this life.
 The Father of spirits instructs us in what is useful for us to receive his sanctification.
 And his sanctification is in Christ’s sacrifice, that is, when he offers himself in this sacrament to the Father for our redemption, to us for our use.
 I consecrate myself for their sakes.
 Christ, who through the Holy Spirit offered himself up without blemish to God, will cleanse our consciences from dead works to worship the living God.

 Nor can we do anything more pleasant.
 For what is better than God manifesting his whole sweetness to us.
-You gave them bread from heaven, not the fruit of human labour, but a bread endowed with all delight and pleasant to every sense of taste.
+You gave them bread from heaven, not the fruit of human labor, but a bread endowed with all delight and pleasant to every sense of taste.
 For this substance of yours revealed your kindness toward your children, and serving the desire of each recipient, it changed to suit each one’s taste.

 He could not have commanded anything more beneficial, for this sacrament is the fruit of the tree of life.
 Anyone who receives this sacrament with the devotion of sincere faith will never taste death.
 It is a tree of life for those who grasp it, and blessed is he who holds it fast.
 The man who feeds on me shall live on account of me.